 What is the size limit for e-mail file attachments on the SOM network?
 On the Campus network?
 On other networks?

 75 MB is the attachment size limit on the SOM network.
 The UMB Campus limit is currently 30 MB.
 The size limit for other e-mail systems may be smaller.
 Contact the e-mail administrator of the destination network to determine whether your attachment is too large to be received.

 The Global Address List (GAL) is collaboration between the School of Medicine, Campus and most other UMB schools and/or organizations.
 Most campus schools and organizations currently participate.

 With the e-mail message open, right-click on the "From" address.
 Select the Add to Contacts option.

-We offer two ways to do e-mail remotely.
-Outlook Web Access is a browser-based e-mail portal.
-It works best with Internet Explorer.
+Outlook Web Access (OWA) is a browser-based e-mail portal.
+It works best with Internet Explorer and Safari.
 Detailed instructions for using Outlook Web Access.

 In the left panel, select the Parent folder under which you want to create the new folder.
 Right-click and select "New Folder".
 When the Create New Folder Box appears, type a name for your folder and click OK.